Shallu9876/-Exam250324-Shallu/Question1_PartC_trouble MS windows application.md

-## Find a few sites with trouble MS windows application in general
+# Find a few sites with trouble MS windows application in general
+## Some steps to follows to resolve this problem.

+1. Repair the application.

+2. Check the system software

+3. check the accesibility to run the apllications.

+4. Runs the program in compatibility mode.

 ### Here are the some websites to solve this problem